 Sure that’s what we are for.
 We start with requiring some preliminary investigation about your lifestyle i.e. your diet, any ongoing medications, whether you are suffering from a chronic disease and general medical history and we are most interested in knowing, what you do to take care of your hair.

 For women, questions pertaining to your menstrual cycle, pregnancies would help us in suggesting a hair loss prevention program.
 We might recommend some basic blood samples and small tests to ascertain your hair scalp condition.

 Is there any treatment for hair loss?

 Depending on your type of hair loss, treatments are available.
-If a medicine is causing your hair loss, we prescribe a oral medicine course.
-Recognizing and treating an infection may help stop the hair loss.
+If a medicine is causing your hair loss, we prescribe an oral medicine course.
+Recognizing and treating an infection may help stop hair loss.
 Correcting a hormone imbalance may prevent further hair loss.

 Medicines may also help slow or prevent the development of common baldness.
-We have a range of medications and nutritional treatment along with different types of therapies.
+We have a range of medications and nutritional treatments along with different types of therapies.